-Physical and Chemical Properties of Protactinium
+Physical Properties of Protactinium

 - It is an actinide which is positioned in the periodic table to the left of uranium and to the right of thorium, and many of its physical properties are intermediate between those two actinides.